 Roles and responsibilities of an account manager

 An Account Manager generates revenue and builds a lasting, fruitful relationship with company clients.
 Normally, an Account Manager will only have a few accounts, perhaps just two or three, and works with a small pool of customers.

-In a nutshell, an Account Manager is the personified link between the employer and customer.
+In a nutshell, an Account Manager is the personified link between the employer and the customer.
 But don’t let an episode of Mad Men fool you – it’s not all long lunches filled with boozing and schmoozing in smoke-filled Manhattan hotel bars.
-There’s a genuine, cultivated strategy to liaising and listening to a client’s needs.
+There’s a genuine, cultivated strategy for liaising and listening to a client’s needs.